 #6 Global Spending on Apple and Android Applications

-Any app development company’s goal is to assist their client in monetizing the app.
+Any app development company’s goal is to assist its client in monetizing the app.
 While application developers wish to create profit, they employ the free-app method in order to distribute the application for free to users while attempting to gain revenue through in-app adverts.

 Mobile applications are predicted to produce $180 billion in revenue by 2021.
 Similarly, in-app advertising expenditure is expected to surge to unprecedented heights, surpassing the $210 billion mark by 2021.